xn-5o8h/sbmod_scriptedsail/README.md

 Tl;dr recoded the hardcoded S.A.I.L. interface in Lua to allow a bit more thingies.

+To install, download the archive, and place the "scriptedArtificialIntelligenceLattice" folder in your Starbound/mods/ folder.

 I've considered:
 - Adding a "ship pet" config slot, but Purchasable Pets already does this.
 - Making the config chips be dropped in chests around the universe instead of being craftable, ("Oh cool, I found a new S.A.I.L. chip!", but I didn't wanted to have people who only wanted to customize their S.A.I.L. to be stuck with luck ("hnng, when will I finally find my chip?!").